ratchanonth60/d4z/README.md

 ## ⚖️ License

 This project is licensed under the terms of the Apache 2.0 license.
-(Ensure you have a `LICENSE` file or update if different).

 ## 🤝 Contributing